DipityBV/frontender.docs/documentation/templates.md

 ---

 # Templates
 Templates are HTML instructions and may include other assets like CSS, JavaScript and Images.
 Templates are currently Twig files.
 Templates are stored in the space, but overrides on a site level may be supported in a future version.
+Read more about Twig in their <a href="https://twig.symfony.com/doc/2.x/" target="&#95;blank" rel="nofollow">documentation</a>.

 ### Template structure
 All _templates_ (Twig files), _blueprints_ (JSON files) and pages are located in folders in `/source/projects/main/templates`.